BYLAWS

 2. Definitions.

 (a) Surplus Funds.
 “Surplus Funds” means the positive amount equal to (i) the calendar-year earnings from the Company’s cooperative business for such year as determined by the Board minus (ii) the reserves the Board considers necessary for business purposes.
-Surplus Funds do not include voluntary member contributions.
+Surplus Funds do not include voluntary financial contributions from members.

 (b) Use.
 “Use,” as defined in the Company Articles, is the use of services of the Company’s cooperative program.
 Use for any period is quantified as (i) the sum of unique member-to-service calls, like a member’s clicks, taps, and swipes on an app or website, plus (ii) the sum of unique service-to-member calls, like automatic pings to a member’s mobile device to retrieve GPS data for a navigation app.